dctid/bZapp/docs/custom-domains.md

 # Custom Domains
 ### With Lambda, API Gateway, ACM and CloudFront

-When we are ready to take our gofaas app live, we likely want to move the API off of the `https://x19vpdk568.execute-api.us-east-1.amazonaws.com/Prod` API Gateway URL and onto our own domain, say `https://api.gofaas.net`.
+When we are ready to take our bZapp app live, we likely want to move the API off of the `https://x19vpdk568.execute-api.us-east-1.amazonaws.com/Prod` API Gateway URL and onto our own domain, say `https://api.bZapp.net`.

 AWS supports this by creating a CloudFront distribution that will route requests to the API Gateway URL.
 The CloudFront CDN naturally enables custom domain names and SSL certificates.